cloudblog004/fantasticfoodies/content/en/posts/886-steps-to-prepare-award-winning-veggie-rice-and-amp-easy-chicken-curry.md

 1. Prepare  Sunflower oil

 An easily customizable veggies and grains bowl perfect for any night of the week.
-Featuring Garlic Parmesan Broccoli Rice, Smoky Spiced Carrot Rice, Coconut Lime Cauliflower Rice and Sweet Potato &#34;Fried&#34; Rice.
+Featuring Garlic Parmesan Broccoli Rice, Smoky Spiced Carrot Rice, Coconut Lime Cauliflower Rice and Sweet Potato *Fried* Rice.
 Day-old cooked rice is best for stir fried rice dishes.
 It&#39;s a little dried out so it doesn&#39;t get clumpy when you return it to heat.

 <!--inarticleads2-->

-##### Instructions to make Veggie rice &amp; easy chicken curry:
+##### Instructions to make Veggie rice & easy chicken curry:

 1. Put all veg in a pan.
 Add 3 cup water 2 pinch salt and half spoon pepper powder
 1. Boil for 2 mins and drain